hritu-analytics/revenue-leakage-detection/README.md

 ## 5. How I Transformed It into a SaaS Context

 The raw dataset is from a telecom company.
-I re-mapped it to simulate a B2B SaaS business — all done using **Power Query custom columns and DAX measures in Power BI**.
+I re-mapped it to simulate a B2B SaaS business,  all done using **Power Query custom columns and DAX measures in Power BI**.

 ### Field Mapping